Day 5: September 30,

 My daughter parked the car and we walked across a wooden bridge to the water's edge.

-I pulled off my sandals and put my feet into the water, which was a big mistake because I could not get the sand off my feet.
+I pulled off my sandals and put my feet in the water, which was a big mistake because I couldn't get the sand off my feet.

 I thought I would wipe my feet off in the grass, another mistake because it was full of tiny prickly weeds called Nikerbeans that stuck tightly to my feet.

-I saw my daughter venture into the Nikerbeans, she did not stay long there.
+I saw my daughter venture into the Nikerbeans, but she did not stay long there.

-When we returned to the car I found the bottom of my shoes were covered in Nikerbeans and I tried to beat them off.
+When we returned to the car, I found the bottoms of my shoes covered in Nikerbeans, and I tried to beat them off.

 We rode back to Fort Myers Beach Front to the Pirates Festival.

-She was driving along with her boyfriend, Logan, her mom, and step-dad.
+She was driving with her boyfriend, Logan, her mom, and her stepdad.
 They said that they were going to SOB's Restaurant to eat.
-I said that we would meet them there for drinks that we had already eaten.
+I said that we would meet them there for drinks, since we had already eaten.

 My daughter and I started walking up the street.
 We were not sure where SOBS was located.
-I saw a man walking down the sidewalk and I asked him if he knew where SOBS was located.
-He said, I don’t know, I am not from around here.
+I saw a man walking down the sidewalk and asked him where SOBS was located.
+He said, "Don't know.
+I am not from around here."

 I bet he thought I was crazy for asking such a silly question.